syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the tabs to present in the contectual tabs and tab set.Please refer the tabs section for adding tabs into the contextual tabs and tab set.
+Specifies the tabs to present in the contectual tabs and tab set.
+Refer to the tabs section for adding tabs into the contextual tabs and tab set.